 Pirates Baseball Goes Back Over A Century

-For two decades the Pittsburgh Pirates were baseball’s bottom dwellers.
-That all changed as the decade turned to the 2010’s.
+For two decades the Pittsburgh Pirates were a baseball team in transition.
+That all changed as the decade turned to the 2010s.
 The franchise had amassed a glutton of great young talent, led by center fielder Andrew McCutchen.
 For a while, McCutchen was possibly baseball’s best player, a rare two-way elite five-tool center fielder who boasted a strong bat, Deion Sanders-like speed, a strong glove, and a big arm.
 McCutchen anchored what has baseball’s best defensive outfield in recent memory.
 He was flanked by Starling Marte and Jose Tabata, two players who also boasted double-plus arms and gloves.

-The Pittsburgh Pirates are one of baseball’s oldest teams, dating back to the 1880’s.
-They were originally founded as the “Allegheny” in 1881, and remained that way until 1886.
+The Pittsburgh Pirates are one of baseball’s oldest teams, dating back to the 1880s.
+They were originally founded as the “Allegheny” in 1881 and remained that way until 1886.
 In 1887 they became the Pittsburgh Alleghenys.
 In 1890 they changed their name to the Pittsburg Innocents.
 After one season as the Innocents, they changed their name to the Pittsburg Pirates and remained that way through 1911.
 In 1912 they became the Pittsburgh Pirates.
-Throughout their history the Pirates have played at six different ballparks.
-First they played at Exposition Park (I) from 1882-1883.
+Throughout their history, the Pirates have played at six different ballparks.
+First, they played at Exposition Park (I) from 1882 to 1883.
 From 1884 to 1890 they played at Recreation Park.
-From 1891-1909 they played at Exposition Park(II).
-Then from 1909 to 1970 they played at the legendary Forbes Field, which is where some of the greatest baseball games ever played have taken place.
+From 1891 to 1909 they played at Exposition Park(II).
+Then from 1909 to 1970, they played at the legendary Forbes Field, which is where some of the greatest baseball games ever played have taken place.
 From 1970 to 2000 they played at Three Rivers Stadium.
 In 2001 they moved into their current home PNC Park.

 Way back in the day, the Pirates were one of the premier teams in baseball.
 In total, the Pirates have won nine National League Pennants and five World Series championships.
-However, the recently came out of a 20 year playoff drought, the longest in the history of American professional sports.
-Now though, they have perhaps baseball’s most talented team, and are on the verge of greatness.
+However, they recently came out of a 20-year playoff drought, the longest in the history of American professional sports.
+Now though, they have perhaps baseball’s most talented team and are on the verge of greatness.

 The Pirates are certainly on the rise.
 One of these years, they are going to overtake the Cardinals.
 To do that they will need to improve their starting pitching a little more.
-That could be taken care of be re-signing Francisco Lirano and Edison Volquez.
+That could be taken care of by re-signing Francisco Liriano and Edison Volquez.
 The Pirates are very good with reclamation projects, which is why they are also interested in the likes of Carlos Villanueva, Brett Anderson, and Josh Johnson.
 Some NL Central franchises pull their talent from a great farm system.
-Some teams employ a mix of free agents and young “up and comers.”
-The Pirates tend to look for players that have been in the league a while, but may be struggling in their current situation.
+Some teams employ a mix of free agents and young “up-and-comers.”
+The Pirates tend to look for players who have been in the league a while but may be struggling in their current situation.
 They will pick off those players and try their best to squeeze the best out of them.
 Will that formula bring the Pirates a pennant?
 They certainly think so.

 The Pittsburgh Pirates finished the 2015 season 98-64, good for second place in the National League Central.
-This was the best record of all non-divisional winners in the National League, meaning the Pirates got to host the Wild Card play in game again, which they lost, again, this time to the Chicago Cubs.
-Due to financial restraints, the Pirates offseason usually consist of under the radar types, “moneyball” signings, and reclamation projects.
-This off season, the Pirates signed first basemen John Jaso, relief pitcher Neftali Feliz, infielder David Freese, super utility man Sean Rodriguez, and starting pitcher Ryan Vogelsong.
+This was the best record of all non-divisional winners in the National League, meaning the Pirates got to host the Wild Card play in a game again, which they lost, again, this time to the Chicago Cubs.
+Due to financial restraints, the Pirates offseason usually consists of under-the-radar types, “Moneyball” signings, and reclamation projects.
+This offseason, the Pirates signed first basemen John Jaso, relief pitcher Neftali Feliz, infielder David Freese, super-utility man Sean Rodriguez, and starting pitcher Ryan Vogelsong.

 The Pittsburgh Pirates struggled to get close to .500 ball last season.
-They finished the year with a record of 73-89, good for third place in the National League Central division, and nowhere near playoff contention.
-This was a surprise outcome for a team that was expected to be a wild card contender, and win over 90 games.
-This off season, the Pirates stuck to their typical “dumpster-diving” philosophy while they continue to build from within.
+They finished the year with a record of 73-89, good for third place in the National League Central Division, and nowhere near playoff contention.
+This was a surprise outcome for a team that was expected to be a wild-card contender and win over 90 games.
+This offseason, the Pirates stuck to their typical “dumpster-diving” philosophy while they continued to build from within.
 Their biggest move was re-signing starting pitcher Ivan Nova to a three-year contract.
 They also signed Daniel Hudson to a two-year contract and Wade Leblanc to a one-year deal.
-In addition, they settled Arbitration with the likes of Jody Mercer, Jared Hughes, Gerrit Cole, and Drew Hutchinson.
+In addition, they settled arbitration with the likes of Jody Mercer, Jared Hughes, Gerrit Cole, and Drew Hutchinson.
 So far no news on an Andrew McCutchen trade, and 2017 is now or never in Pittsburgh.
 Stay tuned, this could get interesting very quickly, as the trade deadline approaches.